fitzss/ProjectP/README.md

 **Quotes:**

-One comparatively simple and comprehensible theory can cover an infinity of indigestible facts.
+One comparatively simple and comprehensible theory can cover an infinity of indigestible facts. - Deutsch FOB

 The Science of Can and Can’t sets out in nontechnical terms a new, counterfactual mode of explanation based on scientific and philosophical